 Now that your belly is full, it’s time to see New York from above.
 The star attraction of the Rockefeller Center is the Top of the Rock and we suggest going in the evening to see the city lights.

 Your New York Pass gives you access to the Observation Deck and we feel that this is the best view of the city looking at the Empire State Building.
-Going in the evening offers less crowds to deal with and this is the time when the city is absolutely beautiful.
+Going in the evening offers fewer crowds to deal with and this is the time when the city is absolutely beautiful.

-You could end the third day of your itinerary here or you can find a club to see live music, comedy or head into Hells Kitchen for a late night snack.
+You could end the third day of your itinerary here or you can find a club to see live music, comedy or head into Hells Kitchen for a late-night snack.

 You have now spent three days in New York.
 Congratulations, now head back to your hotel for a good rest, because there is plenty more to see.

-Day 4 – Shopping and NYC Neighbourhoods
+Day 4 New York City Itinerary – Shopping and NYC Neighbourhoods

-Morning Day 4 New York Itinerary
+Morning Day 4

 Today is a day to relax and pick up all the places you still want to see in New York.
 It was a late night last night, so you can relax and have breakfast at an authentic New York City diner.
 Today we are taking in the culture and heartbeat of New York.